 Curator and an art and visual culture theorist

-Bal completed her undergraduate degree in time-based media art specialising in multi-media installation and video art at London Guildhall University and her MA in Critical Fine Art at Central Saint Martins College of Art & Design, where she also undertook her Doctorate studies with a compilation of a thesis titled Negation of Complicated Mirrors – An Examination of Differential Structures within the “Production of Subject” Realised through Creative Practice.
+Bal completed her undergraduate degree in time-based media art specialising in multi-media installation and video art in London and her MA in Critical Fine Art at Central Saint Martins College of Art & Design, where she also undertook her Doctorate studies with a compilation of a thesis titled Negation of Complicated Mirrors – An Examination of Differential Structures within the “Production of Subject” Realised through Creative Practice.
 Her research has involved exploring the temporal and strategic conjunctions of differential structures.
 Bal sought to understand the implications and complexity of the “production of the subject” exploring methods for practice-based research in fine art and in curatorial practices.

 Her research addressed a number of inter-related fields of creative practice and situated them in a critical inquiry in methodologies that structure how the ‘subject’ is manifested.
 She developed a “philosophy of practice” through which a mirror reflection of a world “yet-to-come” would become visible in art.
 A “philosophy of practice”, linking artistic works and curatorial activities was developed through a series of philosophical reflections; artworks; curatorial practices and dialogues with variety of artists and theorists.

 Bal is a curator and an art and visual culture theorist and the founder and inaugural Director of Open Space, the influential art forum based in Vienna since 2007.
 Its primary focus is to bring different critical perspectives on art and visual culture to the surface in search of new outlines of contemporary arts by exploring new models of curatorial positions in which criticality becomes crucial.
 She has received several awards for the ‘distinguished’ delivery of programs recognised as amongst the best accomplishments in the field of international contemporary art.